|

 Often (but not always), these creme carrying grullos will be silver.

-NOTE: Blue eyes are NOT a
+NOTE: Blue eyes are NOT necessarily a

 characteristic of the dun gene or of grullos in general.
 Grayish